 Date Landscape Maintenance Tasks for February Feb.
-1st Set irrigation timer to run once every two weeks this month.
+1st Set the irrigation timer to run once every two weeks this month.
 However, with all the rain and freezing temperatures, you want to leave the controller off during these times.
 Feb.
-4th Refer to the article above for how and when to cut dead tissue from trees and plants.
+4th Cut dead tissue from trees and plants- refer to the article above for how and when.
 Feb.
-5th Mow your turf short and dethatch (if required) to prepare your turf for pre-emergent and fertilizer: Cut your grass shorter now- reducing the mowing height so the dormant turf is cut short encourages the grass to green up quicker in the spring.
-If you have a thick thatch layer on the soil surface, rent a verticut machine or hire someone who does this work to help remove this excess thatch layer.
+5th Mow your turf short and dethatch (if required) to prepare your turf for pre-emergent and fertilizer.
+1. Cut your grass shorter now- reducing the mowing height so the dormant turf is cut short encourages the grass to green up quicker in the spring.
+2. If the soil surface has a thick thatch layer, rent a vertical cutting machine or hire someone to remove it.
 This will make your turf healthier.
-Aerate and apply a pre-emergent weed control after dethatching.
+3. Aerate and apply a pre-emergent weed control after dethatching.
+4. Remember, proper care is key.
 Fertilize your turf in March.
-You will see healthy, vigorous turf all summer.
+With the right care, you will see healthy, vigorous turf all summer, a testament to the resilience of your plants.
 Feb.
 11th Aerate turf before application of pre-emergent and fertilizer.
 Feb.
 14th Celebrate Valentine's Day with a beautiful flower bouquet.
-Roses are always a fine choice, but you can also do something new like- tulips, orchids, sunflowers, peonies, or lilies.
+Roses are always a fine choice, but you can also try something new: tulips, orchids, sunflowers, peonies, or lilies.
 Feb.
-18th Apply pre-emergent weed control.
-Follow the label directions for how much to use.
+18th When applying pre-emergent weed control, always follow the label directions to ensure you use the right amount for effective and safe control.
+We recommend Preen Weed Preventer for beds and Scotts Halts Crabgrass and Grassy Weed Preventer for turf.

 Feb.
-25th Fertilize trees this month with $\frac{1}{3}$ to $\frac{1}{2}$ pounds of turf fertilizer per inch of tree trunk diameter.
+25th Fertilize trees this month with / 3 to / 2 pounds of slow-release turf fertilizer per inch of tree trunk diameter.
 Spread the fertilizer evenly from the trunk past the tree's drip line.
 The rest of your landscape fertilizing will take place in March.
 Feb.
-28th Now is when you start planning your spring color for those warmer temps-plan for which colors and where you want your new plantings around the home.
-Consider how much sun and shade the flowers will get to pick the right color for the best places in your yard.
-ANNUAL COLOR - SUN ANNUAL COLOR - SHADE Impatiens Caladiums by Dr. Gradilla
+28th Now is the time to start planning your spring color scheme for warmer temperatures.
+Choose the colors and locations of your new plantings around the home.
+Consider how much sun and shade the flowers will receive to pick the right color for the best spots in your yard.